Chennai Egmore–Thanjavur main line: Electrification

 The metre-gauge track of Madras Beach–Tambaram sector was electrified in 1931 with 1.5 kV DC overhead system.
 In the 1950s, Indian Railways decided on using 25 kV AC overhead system on a national basis.
 The Madras Beach–Tambaram sector was converted to 25 kV AC overhead system in 1967.

 The Tambaram–Chengalpattu–Viluppuram sector was electrified in 1964–65 and then again in 2000–01 (after gauge conversion) along with the Chengalpattu–Kanchipuram sector.

 The broad-gauge Viluppuram–Puducherry line was electrified in 2006.

 The broad-gauge Viluppuram–Tiruchirapalli sector was electrified in 2010.

 New electrification survey in 2012–13 had been sanctioned in the Railway Budget for the Karaikkal/Karaikkal port–Thiruvarur–Thanjavur–Tiruchchirappalli and Nagapattinam–Velankkani sectors.

-The execution of electrification of Villupuram–Cuddalore Port–Chidambaram-Mayiladuturai–Kumbakonam–Thanjavur and Mayiladuturai–Thiruvarur has been given to Rail Vikas Nigam.
+The execution of electrification of Villupuram–Cuddalore Port–Chidambaram-Mayiladuthurai–Kumbakonam–Thanjavur and Mayiladuthurai–Thiruvarur has been given to Rail Vikas Nigam.

 The main line (Villupuram to Tiruchirappalli via Mayiladuthurai) electrification was completed in several parts [as Tiruchirappalli to Thanjavur, Villupuram to Cuddalore Port Junction, Cuddalore Port Junction to Mayiladuthurai Junction and then Mayiladuthurai Junction to Thanjavur Junction] and opened for end to end travel for public on 14 November 2020.